Cancel anytime

 Positioning

-Bath & Body Works Inc. is a market leader known for its wide product selection, affordable prices, and frequent promotional offers.
-Its competitive advantage lies in its strong brand recognition, extensive store network, and effective marketing strategies.
+Bath & Body Works Inc. positions itself as a leading specialty retailer of personal care and home fragrance products.
+Its competitive advantages include its strong brand recognition, extensive store network, product innovation, and effective marketing strategies.

 Total Addressable Market (TAM)